-Anyone with a defined need can benefit from time on a care farm.
-This could be a clinical diagnosis, a social care need or an educational need.
+Anyone with a defined need can benefit from care farming.
+A defined need could be a clinical diagnosis, a social care need or an educational need.

 Around 250 care farms provide services for an estimated total of 8,750 service users per week across the UK.
-Care farming is becoming more widely recognised by health, specialist education and social care commissioners for delivering a professional, quality service to a range of service user groups.
+Care farming is becoming more widely recognised as an effective service by health, specialist education and social care commissioners.